China reports 2 new COVID deaths as some restrictions eased

 PreviousNext

-Residents wearing masks wait at a public bus stop in Beijing, Saturday, Dec.
+A worker passes by flowers displayed for a new shop opening as restrictions are eased in Beijing, Saturday, Dec.
 3, 2022.
 Chinese authorities on Saturday announced a further easing of COVID-19 curbs with major cities such as Shenzhen and Beijing no longer requiring negative tests to take public transport.
 (AP Photo/Ng Han Guan)

 Photo: ASSOCIATED PRESS/Ng Han Guan

-Residents wearing masks cross the road as a public bus past by in Beijing, Saturday, Dec.
+Residents walk away after finding COVID test stations unexpectedly closed in Beijing, Saturday, Dec.
 3, 2022.
 Chinese authorities on Saturday announced a further easing of COVID-19 curbs with major cities such as Shenzhen and Beijing no longer requiring negative tests to take public transport.
 (AP Photo/Ng Han Guan)

 Photo: ASSOCIATED PRESS/Ng Han Guan